Saturday, June 29, 2024

 First of all, I have some really great people in my life.
 People who evidently do, sometimes, ask me how I'm doing.
 One friend spontaneously did just that days after I published last week's post.

 The two of us were leaving an event, and the encounter wasn't long.
 But it was private-ish and allowed for a bit of a conversation.
 While I didn't elaborate to her all the various unsettling memories I had been dealing with, the one thing I did share received a response that was so validating, it was almost instantly healing.
-My friend's response what like fresh air and light on a recently reopened wound that I had been trying (unsuccessfully) to just "get over".
+My friend's response was like fresh air and light on a recently reopened wound that I had been trying (unsuccessfully) to just "get over".

 She didn't rationalize away the situation in which the wound was inflicted.
 She also didn't demonize the one whose words had cut me to the quick.
 All she did was see the wound for what it was and entered into my hurt for a few moments.
 And she gave me a hug.